Biology (BI)

 Equivalent to: BI 311

-BI 319, ^THEORY, PRACTICE AND DISCOURSE IN THE LIFE SCIENCES, 3 Credits
+BI 319, +^COMMUNICATION, THEORY, AND PRACTICE IN THE LIFE SCIENCES, 3 Credits

-The practice of science and the critical evaluation of scientific claims are explored though writings, discussions and presentations.
-Topics including the scientific method, ethics and the role of science in society are examined along with implications for professionals ranging from health care to environmental biology.
-Strategies for effectively communicating science with diverse audiences are emphasized.
+Explores the practice of science and critical evaluation of scientific claims through writings, discussions, and presentations.
+Examines the scientific method, ethics, and the role of science in society with applications for professionals ranging from health care to environmental biology.
+Emphasizes strategies for effectively communicating science to diverse audiences.

 Available via Ecampus